SoftwareEng2-Team/runio/LivingDocument.md

 Alternative: We can look into other server hosting options such as Render.com and AWS EC2.

 Backend: If allowed it will run on school's public server.
 If applicable we will use MongoDB to store data for our game.
 We will use Node.js (real-time sync) to retrieve player data.
-Alternatively, we will use PHP (over-time sync).

 Pros: Real-time updates and can use microservices.